jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

 More details about these alignments, carried out following consolidated recommendations (Vandenbussche et al.: 2014), will be provided in more consolidated documentation to be generated soon, but right now it suffices to access the file using a source code editor and have a look at the large list of equivalences, chiefly focusing on concomitant vocabularies such as CERIF, VIVO or the SPAR family of ontologies but also going beyond these ones.

+In addition to these external mappings, the file also contains some *inner* ones.
+An example of this would be the human resources from some university national systems included in the corresponding vertical modules.
+The mappings are still state-of-the-art ones as studying and comparing the academic reality of new countries demands a thorough analysis that was not within the reach of this first milestone of the project.
+However, mappings between academic positions from Spain and Portugal are provided and also matching positions available in the VIVO ontology.

 ## 4. Vertical modules